codemagic-ci-cd/codemagic-docs/content/partials/quickstart/code-signing-macos.md

 {{</markdown>}}
 {{< include "/partials/app-store-connect-api-key.md" >}}

+### Automatic vs Manual code signing

+Signing macOS apps requires a `Signing certificate` (App Store **development** or **distribution** certificate in `.p12` format) and a `Provisioning profile`.
+In **Manual code signing** you save these files as Codemagic `Environment variables` and manually reference them in the appropriate build steps.

+In **Automatic code signing**, Codemagic takes care of Certificate and Provisioning profile management for you.
+Based on the `certificate private key` that you provide, Codemagic will automatically fetch the correct certificate from the App Store or create a new one if necessary.

+#### Certificate types
+There are several certificate types you can choose to sign your macOS app, depending on the distribution method you plan to use.

+- `MAC_APP_DEVELOPMENT` certificate allows you to build your app for internal testing and debugging.
+- `MAC_APP_DISTRIBUTION` certificate is used to sign a Mac app before submitting it to the Mac App Store
+- `MAC_INSTALLER_DISTRIBUTION` is used to sign and submit a Mac Installer Package to the Mac App Store
+- `DEVELOPER_ID_APPLICATION` is used to sign a Mac app before distributing it outside the Mac App Store
+- `DEVELOPER_ID_INSTALLER` is used to sign a Mac Installer Package before distributing it outside the Mac App Store

+For example, in order to publish to Mac App Store, the application must be signed with a `Mac App Distribution` certificate using a `Mac App Store` provisioning profile.
+If you want to create a `.pkg` Installer pacakge, you must use a `Mac Installer Distribution` certificate.
 #### Obtaining the certificate private key

-In order to publish to Mac App Store, the application must be signed with a `Mac App Distribution` certificate using a `Mac App Store` provisioning profile.
-Additionally, the application must be packaged into a `.pkg` Installer package which should be signed with a `Mac Installer Distribution` certificate.

-You can upload your signing certificate and distribution profile to Codemagic to manage code signing yourself or use the automatic code signing option where Codemagic takes care of code signing and signing files management on your behalf.
-Read more about the two options below.
+To enable Codemagic to automatically fetch or create the correct signing certificate on your behalf, you need to provide the corresponding `certificate private key`.
+You then have to save that key as a Codemagic environment variable.

 {{< tabpane >}}